Lua Resource System

 require() Behavior

-require() loads Lua modules from inside the resource, not the filesystem.
+require() resolves modules from inside the resource package rather than the OS filesystem.
+For example:

 require("client.ui")